By Benét J. Wilson, DJTF chair & freelance aviation journalist/blogger

 - The Knight Digital Media Center at UC Berkeley has opened applications for its 2011 Multimedia Training Jan.
 9-14 and May 15-20.
 The workshop offers intensive training that covers all aspects of multimedia news production; from basic storyboarding to hands-on instruction with hardware and software for production of multimedia stories.
 Participants will be organized into teams to report on a pre-arranged story in the Bay Area, and then construct a multimedia presentation based on that coverage.
 Applications are due by March 18 for the May training.

-- The International Reporting Project is accepting applications for its fall 2011 fellowships.
+- The International Reporting Project is accepting applications for its spring and fall 2011 fellowships.
 The fellowships allow U.S. journalists to do original, in-depth reporting projects overseas covering neglected, “under-reported” stories of global importance.
 The deadline for the fall application is April 1.

 - The Knight Digital Media Center at UC Berkeley has opened applications for its Web 2.0 workshop Feb.
 14-18 and June 13-17.
 This training takes participants through the progression of reporting news for multiple digital platforms, starting with quick text posts and moving through photos and video and finally ending with a full multimedia presentation.
 The workshop provides hands-on training using Twitter and Facebook for reporting and driving web traffic, creating data-driven map mashups, dynamically updating a blog for breaking news, publishing photo galleries and audio slideshows, producing videos and editing videos using Final Cut Pro.
 The deadline to apply is April 15 for the June training.

 - The National Conference for Media Reform will hold its annual conference in Boston April 8-11, 2011.
 The conference brings together thousands of activists, media makers, educators, journalists, scholars, policymakers and engaged citizens to meet, tell their stories, share tactics, listen to great speakers and build the movement for better media in America.